Talking to gadgets feels a bit unnatural when you've spent years conversing in the universal language of touchscreen.

 You might be tempted to put the Echo somewhere central in your flat, but it can be an incredible cooking ally for the kitchen.

 Need measurement conversions, want to add items to a shopping list, or set a timer so your perfect meal doesn't get charred?
 Just ask Alexa.
 You can even get recipes from Jamie Oliver, in case you're short on ideas.
+Some recipe skills even display the ingredients on the Echo Show or Spot screens, which is handy.

 And if all fails and you still manage to botch your best-laid plans, you can always get takeaway with Just Eat – "Alexa, ask Just Eat to re-order [favourite food here]" will bring your usual to your doorstep.
 And no, there's nothing at all worrying about the fact that you have a usual, nothing at all.